Homestays, Haciendas & Working Farms

 Nestled on a hill overlooking the Mekong River in Thailand, Lanjia Lodge is built in traditional Hmong style and consists of four buildings each with four comfortable rooms.
 The lodge is a great example of community-based tourism with the staff all from local Hmong and Lahu villages.

 Activity programs such as batik making, tree planting and learning about the village ecosystem give guests an opportunity to gain an insight into tribal customs and life in northern Thailand.

 Loldia House, Kenya

 It was built in 1930 and retains all the charm and character it had when first lived in.
 There is a cool stone veranda with lots of sofas and chairs and wonderful views of the lake.
-A cosy living room has a grand piano, big sofas, an open fire place, rugs on the floor and lots of interesting reference books on Kenya.
+A cozy living room has a grand piano, big sofas, an open fireplace, rugs on the floor and lots of interesting reference books on Kenya.
 A four minute drive up the hill there is the private cottage.
 This has three bedrooms, superb views and is ideal for families or groups of friends.
 The food at Loldia is also exceptional.